C I T Y O F W E Y B U R N

 (2) Spokespersons for any one delegation shall be limited to three and the total time allowed for any one delegation to make its presentation shall be not more than fifteen minutes, and then avail themselves to questions from members of City Council.

-(3) Issues, recommendations or requests received from a delegation are not normally addressed by the Council (especially where the matter is being addressed for a first time) during the meeting at which the delegation is present; however, the requests may be referred to Administration or a Council Committee for a report.
+(3) Issues, recommendations or requests received from a delegation are not normally addressed by the Council or Standing Committee (especially where the matter is being addressed for a first time) during the meeting at which the delegation is present; however, the requests may be referred to Administration or a Council Committee for a report.

 (4) Council may refuse to receive any delegation, notwithstanding the guidelines above, or may waive the rules and hear any delegation on short notice; however, such actions are considered unusual and require the consent of all Council members.